Samsung Galaxy S4

-The Samsung Galaxy S4 is an Android smartphone produced by Samsung Electronics as the fourth smartphone of the Samsung Galaxy S series and was first shown publicly on March 14, 2013, at Samsung Mobile Unpacked in New York City.
+The Samsung Galaxy S4 is a series of high-end Android smartphones produced by Samsung Electronics as the fourth smartphone family of the Samsung Galaxy S series and was first shown publicly on March 14, 2013, at Samsung Mobile Unpacked in New York City.
 It is the successor to the Galaxy S III, which maintains a similar design, but with upgraded hardware, more sensors, and an increased focus on software features that take advantage of its hardware capabilities—such as the ability to detect when a finger is hovered over the screen, and expanded eye tracking functionality, it was released the previous year.
-A hardware variant of the S4 became the first smartphone to support the emerging LTE Advanced mobile network standard (model number GT-i9506).
+A hardware variant of the S4 became the first smartphone to support the emerging LTE Advanced mobile network standard (model number GT-I9506 and SHV-E330).
 The T-Mobile version of the Galaxy S4, named the model (SGH-M919), was released the same month.
-The phone's successor, the Samsung Galaxy S5, was released the next year.
+The phone's successor, the Galaxy S5, was released the next year.

 The Galaxy S4 is among the earliest phones to feature a 1080p Full HD display, 1080p front camera video recording, and among few to feature temperature and humidity sensors and a touch screen able to detect a floating finger.

 Sales and shipping

 The S4 was made available in late April 2013 on 327 carriers in 155 countries.
 It became Samsung's fastest selling smartphone and eventually Samsung's best-selling smartphone with 20 million sold worldwide in the first two months, and 40 million in the first six months.

 In total, more than 80 million Galaxy S4 units have been sold, making it the most selling Android-powered mobile phone of all time.

-The Galaxy S4's successor, the Samsung Galaxy S5, was announced by Samsung in February 2014 ahead of a release in April of that year.
+The Galaxy S4's successor, the Galaxy S5, was announced by Samsung in February 2014 ahead of a release in April of that year.